floriantoenjes/JS-Project12/README.md

 collections of other members.

 ### Technical Info
-This app uses and Express REST API in the backend and the AngularJS framework for the frontend.
+This app uses an Express REST API in the backend and the AngularJS framework for the frontend.
 Data is persisted in a MongoDb NoSQL database.